 A BIM contains an enormous amount data

-When it comes to electrical design and construction, 2D-drawings are not good enough to offer accurate pre-construction insights.
-These traditional design methods fall short of the industry’s best practices when Mechanical, Electrical, and Plumbing (MEP) technicians use them to layout, model, estimate, and put up power and communication infrastructure in buildings.
+When it comes to electrical system design and construction, 2D-drawings are not good enough to offer accurate pre-construction information.
+These traditional design methods fall short of the industry’s best practices when electrician use them to layout, model, estimate, and put up electrical power and communication infrastructure in buildings.
 In contrast, building information modeling or BIM for electrical contractors (ECs) helps improve productivity in pre-planning as well as prefabrication.

 BIM enables contractors to understand the geometry and geography of a building better.
 The technology sheds light on a facility’s spatial relationships as well as the quantities and qualities of building components.
 That’s why ECs use BIM technology to produce 3D-models of electrical security systems, fire alarms, fixtures, power circuitry, lighting, and telecommunication as well as internet infrastructure.

 Specific components BIM can help design and layout include:

 - BIM Applications in Electrical Construction

 Multi-dimensional, digital BIM documents are much easier to validate, which improves confidence in the accuracy of electrical plans.
 In turn, validated 3D-models enable ECs to complete prefabrication work faster.
 When it comes to the electrical trade, design validation applies in areas such as load schedule preparation to work out the amount of power an installation requires.